Unusual types of gramophone records: Multi-hole records

 Some records had more than one hole in the label area.
 Early Zonophone records (essentially Berliner Gramophone pirated copies) employed a second spindle hole just outside the centre rim to guarantee that the records didn't slip because of the felt turntable carpet (early gramophone machines were very harsh on the records, so engineers had to make them very abrasive and resistant to being tracked, which decreased sound quality in the long run).
-Busy Bee, in a marketing scheme similar to Standard et al. would employ a second cut-out area.
+Busy Bee, in a marketing scheme similar to Standard, would employ a second cut-out area.
 This allowed the Busy Bee disc to also be played on a standard phonograph in addition to the proprietary format sold by the O'Neill-James Company.

 Many blank acetate discs have multiple holes (usually three or four) intended to prevent slippage during cutting.

 NON's Pagan Muzak (Gray Beat, 1978) is a one-sided 7-inch with multiple locked grooves and two center holes, meaning each locked groove can be played at two different trajectories as well as any number of speeds.
 The original release came with instructions for the listener to drill more holes in the record as they saw appropriate.
 Later pressings of the release were made only with one standard center spindle hole.